Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 20 November 2017 22: 48

-As for the “reusable” option, it’s not clear at all - they claim 5500 kg for GPO, but at the same time (that is, you cannot write off the old, low-power version) on March 16, 2017 to launch the EchoStar 23 weighing 5600 kg, a “monstrously expensive.
-Old-fashioned” was used Disposable rocket version.
+As for the "reusable" version, it is completely unclear - they claim 5500 kg for the GPO, but at the same time, quite recently (that is, it cannot be attributed to the old, low-power version) on March 16, 2017, to launch the EchoStar 23 with a mass of 5600 kg, a "monstrously expensive, old-fashioned" disposable version of the rocket was used.

-Because of 100 kg (less than 2 percent) of payload, did you have to abandon such an "economical" "reusable" miracle stage?
+Because of 100 kg (less than 2 percent) of PN, we had to abandon such an "economical" "reusable" miracle stage?

 2. 0